Select Page

 5. Academic Research Projects

 More and more students have been participating in university academic research projects in recent years.
-Experience engaging in academic research and excellent academic achievements can significantly enhance your personal statement and boost your competitiveness when applying to top-tier universities.
+Experience engaging in academic research and excellent academic achievements can significantly enhance your personal statement and boost your competitiveness when applying to Oxbridge engineering courses.

 While preparing for exams and personal statement can take up a significant amount of time, it is still advisable for you to engage in extracurricular reading.
-Typically, you are encouraged to read two deeply and broadly read more than ten books related to your chosen field.
+Typically, you are encouraged to read two deeply and broadly read more than ten books related to the field of Oxbridge engineering.
 Extracurricular reading can enrich the material for writing your personal statement, making it more appealing.

 7. Oxford and Cambridge Summer Schools